LazaroDamasceno/Body-Mass-Index/README.md

 ## How to create a React-JS app

-To create a React-JS app is necessary to type on CMD **npm create vite@latest project-name -- --template react" if the npm's version is 7+ or **npm create vite@latest project-name --template react" if the npm's version is 6.x.
+To create a React-JS app is necessary to type on CMD **npm create vite@latest project-name -- --template react** if the npm's version is 7+ or **npm create vite@latest project-name --template react** if the npm's version is 6.x.

 After that, also type **npm install**.